 - Refrigerant leak: AC units keep using refrigerant, so it shouldn’t run low.
 Insufficient refrigerant indicates a leak somewhere.
 Only a tech can pinpoint the leak, fix it, and recharge the system to the proper concentration.

 - Dirty evaporator coil: If dust builds up on the coil, air can’t get to it, and it’s apt to freeze.

 - Nonfunctional blower: A broken motor or unbalanced fan might prevent airflow over the evaporator coil.

-If your AC freezes up, get in touch with the NATE-certified technicians at Service Experts Heating & Air Conditioning to fix the situation.
+If your AC freezes up, get in touch with the ACE-certified technicians at Service Experts Heating & Air Conditioning to fix the situation.
 We have years of experience helping homeowners check their air conditioners, and we’re certain we can get things working again in no time.
 Contact us at 403-279-5760 to get air conditioning repair in Calgary with us right away.